kneron/document_center/docs/toolchain/manual_3_onnx.md

 * cpu_node_bitwidth_mode: choose from "int8"/"int16". ("int16" is not supported in kdp520.)
 * weight_bandwidth: weight bandwidth in gbps.
 Defaults to None to use the default value for the specific hardware.
 This only affect the evaluation result.
 * dma_bandwidth: dma bandwidth in gbps.
 Defaults to None to use the default value for the specific hardware.
 This only affect the evaluation result.
+* compiler_tiling: `fm_cut` option before. could be "default" or "deep_search".
+Deep search mode optimizes the performance but takes longer.
+Defaults to "default".

 Return the evaluation result as `str`.
 The IP evaluator gives an estimation of the model running performance.
 It can run with either onnx or bie.
 Below is an example usage.